Langia zenzeroides

-Langia zenzeroides, the apple hawkmoth, is a moth of the family Sphingidae.
+Langia zenzeroides, the apple hawkmoth, is a species of moth in the family Sphingidae.
 It was described by Frederic Moore in 1872.

 Distribution

 It is found in northern India, eastern and southern China, South Korea, northern Thailand, northern Vietnam, Japan and Taiwan.

 Description

 The wingspan is 100–156 mm.

 Biology

 In northern China, there is one generation per year, with adults on wing from April to May.
 In Korea, adults have been recorded from late April to mid-May and in Thailand, the main flight period is January and February.
+They also are very large compared to a regular moth.

 The larvae have been recorded on Prunus persica, but feed on most woody Rosaceae species, such as cherries, apples, pears and medlars.